HaukeThiessen/Mip-Explorer/README.md

 - Automatic suffix-based mode selection
 - Dark/Light UI mode depending on your system's settings

+For more information about how the Mip Explorer came to be, check out **[this blog post](https://haukethiessen.com/introducing-the-mip-explorer/)**.

 # FAQ:
 ## As an artist, do I need the Mip Explorer?
 The Mip Explorer is not primarily intended as a tool to be used regularly in a real production.
 It's meant to be a demonstration tool and illustrates some characteristics of mip maps that not all people are usually aware of.